-When Mogens Lassen returned to Denmark he opened his own studio, and it was here that he lived his life.
-Later on he also worked as the exhibition architect for ’Den Permanente’, and was part of the movement that promoted Danish design and made Danish craftsmanship internationally renowned. ’Den Permanente’ became a huge success and an obligatory tourist attraction, but Mogens Lassen never took credit for it.
-He was a modest man by nature, and not the type who cared about becoming rich and famous.
+Upon his return to Denmark, Mogens opened his own studio.
+Later on, he also worked as the architect for ‘Den Permanente’, an annual exhibition of Danish arts and crafts, becoming part of the movement that promoted Danish design that would make it internationally renowned.
+‘Den Permanente’ became a huge success and an obligatory tourist attraction, although Mogens never took credit for it.
+Mogens was a modest man by nature and not the type who cared about becoming rich and famous.

-He was always sketching – even on Christmas Eve and New Year's Eve – and he passed away with a pencil in his hand.
+He was always sketching, even on Christmas Eve, and passed away with a pencil in his hand.
 He loved to retreat to his workroom, which was more of a cave with small pathways carved out between mountains of papers and objects.
-It was anything but simple and stringent, but he loved the cave's qualities and the feeling of security it conferred.
-In fact, he transferred this 'cave' thinking to the houses that he designed, where windows would never face each other directly across the room.
+It was anything but simple and stringent, but Mogens loved the cave’s qualities and the feeling of security it conferred.
+In fact, he applied this ‘cave’ concept to the houses that he designed, where windows would never face each other directly across the room.

 This is how one of the fathers of functionalism in Denmark, Mogens Lassen, lived his life, which later brought international fame to Danish design and countless awards and medals, including the C.F.
 Hansen Medal, Denmark’s highest architectural honor.